 Yes.
 However, some students choose to create their Senior Thesis using only analog processes.
 This decision is up to you, in consultation with your advisor.
 Our faculty work extensively in analog, digital, and hybrid media.

 Yes.
 There are university-wide scholarships that you may be eligible for.
 The Office of Admissions has more information.
 There are competitive scholarships, grants, TA opportunites available to advanced photo students.
 Details are announced during the school year and students are encouraged to apply.

 "How long will it take for me to graduate?"

 There is a sequential nature to the photography program with some classes only offered in fall or spring.
 This enables us to offer more class options—a good thing!
 Therefore, it usually takes a full 4 years to complete the degree.
-If you take off a semester at the freshman or sophomore year, you will delay graduation a full year.

 The gate is necessary for our program due to high demand and limited capacity of both faculty and facilities.
 The enrollment control results in smaller class sizes, more faculty contact, better use of the facilities, all of benefit to your education.